 A risk assessment is a systematic approach to quantify and describe the hazard, likelihood of something going wrong, and consequences if something goes wrong.
 It is used to define safety issues, evaluate remediation options, and measure effectiveness of repairs.
 It enhances decision-making for setting short and long-term priorities for studies, investigations, and repairs.
 Risk assessments are performed on a continuous basis because risk can change over time.

 A national screening-level risk assessment process began in 2005 in which USACE categorized dams among five Dam Safety Action Classifications (DSAC) based on relative risks.
-This allowed USACE to identify dam safety issues and prioritize actions and funding according to those risks.
+More detailed Periodic Assessments are being conducted on the USACE inventory of dams as well as rigorous risk analyses on higher risk dams and structures This allows USACE to identify dam safety issues and prioritize actions and funding according to those risks.

 Risk management is the process of problem finding and initiating action to identify, evaluate, select, implement, monitor and modify actions taken to alter levels of risk, as compared to taking no action.
 The purpose of risk management is to choose and prioritize work required to reduce risk.